MicrosoftDocs/PowerShell-Docs/reference/3.0/Microsoft.PowerShell.Core/Out-Null.md

 # Out-Null
 ## SYNOPSIS
-Deletes output instead of sending it down the pipeline.
+Hides the output instead of sending it down the pipeline or displaying it.
 ## SYNTAX

 ```